RainerWessOS/Daddelkiste/README.md

 Works on all modern Browsers.
 Game can be played on Touch-Devices like Smartfones or Tablets.
 Everything needed to play the game is in the package.
 If you download and unzip it, you can play it stand alone - without internet connection.

+New Version 0.90 now with multi-language support, the game sutomatically starts in the language of your browser.

 Screenshot:

 <img src="https://github.com/RainerWessOS/Daddelkiste/blob/master/Screenshot_Game.png"/>